 The biologically inspired digital neocortex

-- Several attempts to do brain simulations (functional level as well as molecular level) are being done, author expects by 2020, there will be sufficient computational power to simulate human brain.
+- Several attempts to do brain simulations (functional level as well as the molecular level) are being done, the author expects by 2020, there will be sufficient computational power to simulate the human brain.

 - Techniques being used are neural networks, vector quantization (for sparse coding), HHMM (hierarchical hidden markov models) and evolutionary (genetic) algorithms.